aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

     torchrun --nproc_per_node=32 --nnodes=2 --node_rank=1 --master_addr=<root IP> --master_port=<root port> <script and options>

 It is important to launch rank-0 worker with --node_rank=0  to avoid hang.

+For trn2.48xlarge, use ``--nproc_per_node=64`` for 64 Logical NeuronCores default (each Logical NeuronCores using two physical NeuronCores).

+To train on multiple instances, it is recommended to use a ParallelCluster.
+For a ParallelCluster example, please see `Train a model on AWS Trn1 ParallelCluster <https://github.com/aws-neuron/aws-neuron-parallelcluster-samples>`__.

 More information about torchrun can be found PyTorch documentation at https://pytorch.org/docs/stable/elastic/run.html#launcher-api .